atharvajainak/statistics/README.md

-# Statistics for Dat Science and Machine Learning
+# Statistics for Data Science and Machine Learning